oblivisheee/groq-rs/README.md

 ## License

-This library is licensed under the MIT License.
+This library is licensed under the Apache License 2.0.
 See the LICENSE file for more information.